 Using constraints: What do you want to achieve?

 As a coach, or practicing ourselves, we can change constraints to encourage a move away from less effective, toward more effective, movement solutions without verbally prescribing the solution(s).
+We can also use them to increase the number or flexibility of solutions.

 Firstly, it is important to understand what you are trying to achieve.
-The recent examples I shared were focussed on supporting riders to have better ‘hands’.
+The recent examples (in equestrianism) I shared were focussed on supporting riders to have better ‘hands’.
 But what do we mean by better hands and why is it important?

 Before constraining degrees of freedom of where and how the hands can move, it is useful to be clear about how people (and horses) learn to move skilfully.